Valgrind Home Information Source Code Documentation Contact How to Help Gallery

 RPMs / Binaries

 We do not distribute binaries or RPMs.
 The releases available on this website contain the source code and have to be compiled in order to be installed on your system.
-Many Linux distributions come with valgrind these days, so if you do not want to compile your own, go to your distribution's download site.
+Many Linux distributions (and other supported OSes) come with Valgrind these days, so if you do not want to compile your own, go to your distribution's download site.

 System Requirements